How to buy the best smart speaker

-Many newer speakers now have Chromecast Audio built in, which is often just called Chromecast but is different to the version that makes your TV smart.
+Many newer speakers now have Chromecast Audio built in, which is often just called Chromecast but is different to .
 It also gives you multi-room support to link multiple speakers together into a larger setup, even between Chromecast-enabled speakers from different brands.

 Privacy and risks: Is my smart speaker always listening to me?

 No, they’re not always listening to your conversations.
 They are only listening for their ‘wake word’, such as ‘Alexa’.

 However, they do record all the commands you give them (available for you to view in your voice search history, which you can delete), and voice commands are also recorded by Amazon and Google to improve their services.